 A key measurement of liquidity is the ratio of total loans to total assets.
 DDCU monitors and manages this ratio to ensure a strong return to the organization while at the same time ensuring a position of sufficient liquidity.
 An objective over that past two years was to keep loan growth to a minimum in order to stabilize our liquidity position.
-Loans dropped marginally by 0.62% in 2019 to a total of \$93,090,758.
-This, combined with our asset growth, brought the loans to assets ratio to 77.92%, and is now within our target range of 75-80%, which was one of our main goals for 2019.
+Loans dropped significantly by 10.06% in 2020 to a total of \$88,889,459.
+This, combined with our asset growth, brought the loans to assets ratio to 67.86%, and is now below our target range of 75-80%.
+While this result is not what we feel is best for overall profitability, the pandemic has definitely impacted loan demand among our membership.

-The following graphs show the asset and liability composition as of December 31, 2019.
+The following graphs show the asset and liability composition as of December 31, 2020.